A Review of Dbt (Data Build Tool) and the Top Missing Features

 - September 21, 2021

 Dbt has become a market darling for data transformation tools – the T in your ELT data stack and processes.
 The simplistic approach of dbt – SQL coding – is both its biggest strength and weakness.
+I have for you a review of Dbt and the top missing features.

 We took a detailed look at dbt examining how it works, exploring how companies use it, and its overall ability to solve the data transformation problem.
 We published a more comprehensive review of dbt here and compared it to our offering, Datameer.